-If the fresh semen is not to be used for several days it may be centrifuged with Semen Separating Solution and extended with Fresh Express Extender.
+If the fresh semen is not to be used for several days it may be centrifuged with separating solution and extender.
 The extended semen is labeled and put in a beaker with water and placed in a 40-degree Fahrenheit refrigerator.
 The purpose of the water bath is to keep the sample from rapid warming and chilling if the refrigerator is opened.
 Our refrigerator is at a constant 40 degrees while most refrigerators turn on and off with a 5-to-8-degree temperature variation.
 Using this method, we have successfully stored semen over three weeks for a breeding.
 The semen is checked every two to three days and the extender is changed as necessary to keep motility at the best level possible.

 When Should Insemination Be Performed?